Nebo, Gwynedd

 Nebo is a small village in Gwynedd, Wales.
 It is adjacent to the small village of Nasareth and near the larger villages of Llanllyfni and Penygroes.

 Amenities

 Nebo has a Welsh-medium primary school, Ysgol Gynradd Nebo.
-As of 2020, there were 18 children on roll at the school.
+As of 2022, there were 15 children enrolled at the school, making it the fourth smallest school in Wales.
 In 2017, approximately 58% of pupils come from Welsh-speaking homes.

-It is mainly a small residential area now, as the chapel and post office have been sold in the last couple of decades.
+Nebo is now mainly a small residential area, as the chapel and post office have been sold in the last couple of decades.
 There is a play-area and a football pitch where school and community events are held.